fpedd/ees-pees/README.md

 In order for our software (compiler, python, etc.) to know where your webots installation is located at, you will need to set an environment variable.
 The name of the environment variable you need to set is: `WEBOTS_HOME`.
 It should point to your webots installation.
-If you installed webots the "normal" way, setting the variable will look like this:
+If you installed webots the "normal" way (see below), setting the variable will look like this:
 `export WEBOTS_HOME=/usr/local/webots`
 In order to not always have to type and execute that in your terminal,